intel/neural-compressor/examples/pytorch/resnet/README.md

 Step-by-Step
 ============

-This document is used to list steps of reproducing PyTorch ResNet50/ResNet18/ResNet101 iLiT tuning zoo result.
+This document describes the step-by-step instructions for reproducing PyTorch ResNet50/ResNet18/ResNet101 tuning results with iLiT.

 > **Note**
 >